mebeim/aoc/2020/README.md

 directions and apply them.

-In order to split each string of directions into a list of moves, we can use a simple [regular expression][misc-regex] consisting of only 6 alternatives separated by pipes (`|`):
+In order to split each string of directions into a list of moves, we can use a simple [regular expression][misc-regexp] consisting of only 6 alternatives separated by pipes (`|`):

 ```python